dfinson/apifi/README.md

   The newly added items.
 2. REMOVE_FROM:
    *Overview:*
   Remove a list of items from a collection.
 This does not actually perform any deletions, it merely removes the references from the collection.
 In order to remove the items from the database, either cascading or an appropriate method within [`ApiHooks<T>`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/service/ApiHooks.java) should be utilized.
-3. UPDATE_IN:
-   *Overview:*
-  Update a list of instances referenced within a collection.
-   *Input:*
-- `owner`: The instance containing the collection to be added to.
-Must include ID.
-   - `input`: A list of instances to be updated.
-These must each include IDs, as well as any fields to be updated.
-   *Output:*
-  The newly updated instances.
-4. PAGINATED_BATCH:
+3. PAGINATED_BATCH:
    *Overview and output:*
  Same as the above GET_PAGINATED_BATCH endpoint, but for the fact that the instances are all accessed *within the context of* the entity which has the collection.
    *Input:*
  - `owner`: The instance containing the collection to be added to.
 Must include ID.
    - `PageRequest`: See GET_PAGINATED_BATCH
-5. PAGINATED_FREE_TEXT_SEARCH:
+4. PAGINATED_FREE_TEXT_SEARCH:
     *Overview and output:*
  Same as the above `@WithApiFreeTextSearchByFields(...)` endpoint, but for the fact that the instances are all accessed *within the context of* the entity which has the collection.
    *Input:*